how protein supports baby brain development

 Oct 31, 2025

-3 mins
+4 mins

 Educational Material Reviewed by Dr. Prameela Joji, Senior Consultant -Pediatrics & Medical Superintendent KIMSHEALTH Trivandrum, India

 Your baby’s brain grows the fastest in the first few years of life.
 Their brain grows faster in the first year than at any other time.
 While love and care matter, nutrition is the one factor you can directly control, and protein is at the heart of it.
-Providing the right amount of protein supports healthy brain growth, but if overlooked, it can increase the risk of learning and developmental problems later on.1
+Providing the right amount of protein supports healthy brain growth, but if overlooked, it can increase the risk of learning and developmental problems later on1.

-How does protein impact brain development?
+What role does protein play in brain development?

 Protein is like a building block for your baby’s brain in the first year of life.
 It helps brain cells grow, make strong connections, and support key functions like memory, learning, and mood.